Search

 You can move on to Step 3 now.
 While the DNS records may not have updated yet, mapping each domain to a flow will ensure that flows will be operational immediately once DNS updates complete.

-Provider-specific Suggestions
+Provider-specific guidelines

 Step 3: Map each domain to a flow or variant